 - Swept source-OCT (SS-OCT): captures images of structures across a wider area than is reached with SD-OCT (including vitreous, retina, choroid, and sclera), and offers faster scan speeds

-Other imaging modalities that may play a more prominent role in the management of DR and DME in the future, include:
+Other imaging modalities that may play a more prominent role in the management of diabetes-related retinopathy and diabetes-related macular edema in the future, include:

 - Retinal oximetry is a non-invasive technique that can be used to measure the oxygen saturation of retinal blood vessels.
-DR is caused by damage to the retinal blood vessels and the reduced blood supply can lead to a deficit of oxygen (hypoxia) in the inner retina.
-This oxygen deficit has been linked to the development of DR, and also to high oxygen levels in the retinal blood vessels.
-Therefore, measurement of higher oxygen saturation in blood vessels through the use of retinal oximetry may in the future provide a method of detecting the early development of DR before it appears in other imaging modalities
+Diabetes-related retinopathy is caused by damage to the retinal blood vessels and the reduced blood supply can lead to a deficit of oxygen (hypoxia) in the inner retina.
+This oxygen deficit has been linked to the development of diabetes-related retinopathy, and also to high oxygen levels in the retinal blood vessels.
+Therefore, measurement of higher oxygen saturation in blood vessels through the use of retinal oximetry may in the future provide a method of detecting the early development of diabetes-related retinopathy before it appears in other imaging modalities